bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 > **_⚫1&gt;_**Excitement will fuel your performance

-> **_⚫2&gt;_**Passion will confirm that you’re interested in this job
+> **_⚫2&gt;_**Passion will confirm that you're interested in this job

 > **_⚫_**Eagerness will help you get through challenges at work

 > **_⚫_**Company culture and shared values

-> **_⚫_**Do you know the company’s culture and will you be a good fit?
+> **_⚫_**Do you know the company's culture and will you be a good fit?
 Here are some culture-related points you could cover in your answer:

-> **_⚫_**You’re attracted to the company’s general reputation
+> **_⚫_**You're attracted to the company's general reputation

-> **_⚫_**You’re inspired by a specific leader in the company
+> **_⚫_**You're inspired by a specific leader in the company

-> **_⚫_**You’re passionate about the company’s products and services
+> **_⚫_**You're passionate about the company's products and services

-> **_⚫_**You’re onboard with the company’s initiatives (community engagement, public endorsements, etc.)
+> **_⚫_**You're onboard with the company's initiatives (community engagement, public endorsements, etc.)

-> **_⚫_**You admire the company’s culture.
+> **_⚫_**You admire the company's culture.
 Here are some specific examples:

 ---

 ### Commitment to the company

 > **_⚫Are you passionate about the company and will you stay committed to this company?
-If the interviewer already asked you “Where do you see yourself in 5 years?” then you don’t have to stress too much about showing your long-term commitment when answering this question.
-However, if you haven’t had the opportunity to show your commitment to the company, the most organic way to show your commitment is to talk about your long term plans in the company.
+If the interviewer already asked you “Where do you see yourself in 5 years?” then you don't have to stress too much about showing your long-term commitment when answering this question.
+However, if you haven't had the opportunity to show your commitment to the company, the most organic way to show your commitment is to talk about your long term plans in the company.
 Here are some things you can talk about:_**

 > **_⚫_**Projects you want to start